-President Beneš had acknowledged the likelihood of reprisals when discussing the pros and cons of Anthropoid with Colonel Moravec the previous autumn; and must have expected some backlash following the death of Heydrich.
+The Czech President-in-exile, Dr Edvard Beneš, had acknowledged the likelihood of reprisals when discussing the pros and cons of Operation Anthropoid with Colonel Moravec the previous autumn and must have expected some backlash following the death of Heydrich.
 Nevertheless, even he seemed genuinely shocked at the savagery of the Nazi response.

-When he made a public statement about Lidice to the nation on the 29th of June through the Movietone newsreel Beneš’s sense of hurt and moral outrage were unmistakable as he expressed a natural reaction which struck a chord with many:
+When he made a public statement about Lidice to the nation on the 29th of June through the Movietone newsreel, Beneš’s sense of hurt and moral outrage was unmistakable as he expressed a natural reaction that struck a chord with many: